IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

 If you negotiate any other repayments with the tenant, the repayment period must be over an agreed, extended period of time, to avoid placing an undue financial burden on the tenant.

 Repayments should not be required to start until:

 - after the COVID-19 pandemic has ended (the Government will determine the pandemic end date), or

 - taking into account a reasonable subsequent recovery period.

 Can I use the tenant's bond to cover money owed?

-No. You cannot draw on the tenant’s security deposit (bond) for the non-payment of rent during the financial hardship and a recovery period.
+No. You cannot draw on the tenant’s bond (or similar security deposit) for the non-payment of rent during the financial hardship period and a reasonable recovery period.

 The tenant wants to extend the lease.
 Am I obliged to extend?

 If the tenant asks, you must extend the period of the lease on similar terms until the end of the financial hardship period.
 This is intended to provide the tenant additional time to trade, on existing lease terms, during the recovery period after the COVID-19 pandemic ends.

 - have already entered into, or agreed to enter into, another lease agreement in relation to the premises